sadafm289/student/index.md

 <br>

 <!-- Contact Section -->
 ### Get in Touch

 > Feel free to reach out if you'd like to collaborate or learn more about our work.

 <p style="color: #2A7DB1;">Open Coding Society: <a href="https://opencodingsociety.com" style="color: #2A7DB1; text-decoration: underline;">Socials</a></p>

+### Where To Go

+To see my about page, you can press the about icon on the top.
+To see my blog about tools setup, go to blogs and then Github Pages blogs!
+The about page is all about me and has some interesting details about me.
+The blog is abour my journey for setting up tools in CSSE.